Orlando Magic: 2004–2012: The Dwight Howard era

 The Magic finished the season 36–46.
 Their playoff push was hampered by injuries in the last quarter of the season: a season-ending broken wrist for sixth man Hedo Türkoğlu, a shin injury to Grant Hill, a rib cage injury to Nelson, and a three-game suspension to Francis for kicking a photographer.
 The Magic ended a few games out of the playoffs.
 On May 23, 2005, the Magic's plans were disrupted by the abrupt resignation of general manager and Chief Operating Officer John Weisbrod.
 In addition, the Magic announced the following day that Brian Hill, the coach who led the Magic to the NBA Finals under O'Neal and Hardaway, would return as head coach.

-The Magic drafted Spanish Fran Vázquez with the 11th pick in the 2005 NBA draft.
+The Magic drafted Fran Vázquez with the 11th pick in the 2005 NBA draft.
 On July 28, 2005, Vazquez stunned the team after announcing that he would remain in Spain to play for Akasvayu Girona, getting ridiculed by media after he was quoted that the decision to stay was made by his girlfriend.
 Owner Rich DeVos announced on October 21 that he was transferring ownership to his children, with the official owner role moving to son-in-law and team president Bob Vander Weide.
 The transfer was supposed to be complete by the end of the year.

 The 2005–06 season opened with high hopes for the Magic despite not being able to add first-round draft pick Vasquez.
 Grant Hill was supposedly finally healed from his multiple ankle surgeries.
 Dwight Howard and Jameer Nelson showed excellent progress during summer-league play.
 Second-round draft pick Travis Diener showed excellent shooting and decision-making during the summer.
 And the free-agent signing of Keyon Dooling showed that the club was going to continue making progress.
 Then trouble began.
 Hill, despite his ankle apparently being healed, suffered a painful sports hernia injury that would hamper his play throughout the entire season.
 After playing in three preseason games, he underwent surgery to correct the hernia and would not appear during the regular season until mid-December, to which he lasted a month before attempting to make another comeback in February and early March, however, he only played sporadically.
 Then a foot injury to Nelson forced him to sit out for over a month.